millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      2   Emily  Female   21     93              99         100
      3  Carter    Male   22     91              95         100

-A mask can also be used with ``loc`` as well to modify data given certain conditions.
+A mask can also be used with ``loc`` to modify data given certain conditions.
 You have to make sure that you pass in the arguments correctly as ``df.loc[mask, column_to_edit]``\.

 .. code-block:: python